threefoldtecharchive/grid_weblets/docs/workflows.md

 ### 2 - [CICD Docker](/.github/workflows/ci-cd-docker.yml)

-On **Push** to development branch: It will build and push a new docker image based on project release tag.
+On **Push** to development branch, and on **Release** published: It will build and push a new docker image based on project release tag.

 ### 3 - [CICD](/.github/workflows/ci-cd.yml)